rachel170/tp/docs/UserGuide.md

 ### Rename a new Deck : `editDeckName`

 Edit a deck name and the tags of all corresponding cards in the deck.
+Note that all cards' tag correspond to the deck that they belong to.

 Format: `editDeckName INDEX n/NEWDECKNAME`